The Man I Love in D

 Voice Leading

-The bass line moves through D to D (ascending unison), D to D (ascending unison), D to A (descending perfect fourth), A to B (ascending whole step), B to B (ascending unison), B to G (descending major third), G to A (ascending whole step), A to A (ascending unison), A to G (descending whole step), G to B (ascending major third), B to C# (ascending whole step), C# to C# (ascending unison), C# to B (descending whole step), B to F# (descending perfect fourth), F# to F# (ascending unison).
+The bass line moves through D to D (ascending unison), D to D (ascending unison), D to A (descending perfect fourth), A to B (ascending whole step), B to B (ascending unison), B to G (descending major third), G to A (ascending whole step), A to G (descending whole step), G to F# (descending half step), F# to B (ascending perfect fourth), B to C# (ascending whole step), C# to C# (ascending unison), C# to B (descending whole step), B to F# (descending perfect fourth), F# to F# (ascending unison), F# to G (ascending half step).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
 The predominantly stepwise bass motion creates smooth, connected voice leading.
-When the progression loops, the bass returns from F# to D by major third.
+When the progression loops, the bass returns from G to D by perfect fourth.

 Scales for Improvisation